s-xiang/git-meta/README.md

 In the first section of this document, we define the term *mono-repo*.
-We describe key features and properties of a mono-repo, explain what makes mono-repos an attractive strategy for source code management, and also why they are hard to implement, exploring some open source projects that are in this space.
+We describe key features and properties of a mono-repo, explain what makes mono-repos an attractive strategy for source code management, and also why they are not found in most organizations, exploring some open source projects that are in this space.
 In short, the first section should explain why this problem is worth solving and why there are no existing solutions.

 The next section presents our architecture for implementing a mono-repo using git submodules.
-We describe the overall repository structure and relationships, solutions to collaboration problems, server-side validations, and name-partitioning strategies.
+We describe the overall repository structure, solutions to collaboration problems, name-partitioning strategies, and server-side validations.

-Finally, we discuss the tools provided by this project to support the proposed architecture.
-It is important to note that git-meta is built entirely on git: it requires no extra servers, services, or databases and is not tied to any specific git hosting solution.
-There are two main sets of tools provided by
-git-meta: programs intended to be run as server-side commit hooks to maintain git-meta invariants and repository integrity; and a program intended to be used as a git plugin on the client that simplifies interactions with submodules (e.g., by providing a submodule-aware `merge` operation), and implements other mono-repository aware functionality.
+Finally, we discuss the two types of tools provided by this project to support the proposed architecture: programs intended to be run as server-side commit hooks to maintain git-meta invariants and repository integrity; and a program intended to be used as a git plugin on the client that simplifies interactions with submodules (e.g., by providing a submodule-aware `merge` operation), and implements other mono-repo-aware functionality.

 # Mono-repo